OlivierLD/raspberry-coffee/Project.Trunk/SunFlower.v2/README.md

 ## TODO
 - An ANSI Console. &#9989; Done (...ish).
-- A REST interface, with its Web UI.
+- A Web Console.
+    - REST or WebSockets?

 ---